EricPacefactory/anomaly-detection/README.md

 ### Step 3a: Heatmap scaling

-By this point heatmaps will have been created for each class label in the selected dataset (i.e. camera).
+By this point heatmaps will have been created for each class label in the selected dataset (i.e. the selected camera).
 In this step, you can adjust the scaling of the heatmaps before performing anomaly detection.
+This will (in general) alter the relative scoring of the trails (i.e. the ordering of which ones are the worst).

 <p align="center">
   <img src="github_images/heatmap_scaling.gif" height=320>